-- The IPM plan needs to be applied to the entire building, and is required to address both interior and exterior areas of the submitting property.
+- The IPM plan needs to be applied to the entire building (including individual residential units of a MFR project), and is required to address both interior and exterior areas of the submitting property.

 - Regarding physical barriers/impediments: Fitwel does not require that barriers be present in all windows, doorways, and/or entry points, however that these spaces be incorporated within the plan provided that action becomes necessary to control/prevent pests.